flatironinstitute/sciware/01_Overview/slides.md

 - Not how to write code (software development), but
 - How to turn code into a product (process)
-- "sound engineering principles to economically obtain software that is reliable and works efficiently on real machines" (Fritz Bauer, 1972)
+- "...*sound engineering principles to economically obtain software that is reliable and works efficiently on real machines*" (Fritz Bauer, 1972)
-- "systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software" (IEEE)
+- "...*systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software*" (IEEE)

 ### Software development at scale